Skip to content

 • Documentation updated (if applicable)

-• Type hints included
+• Docstrings and type hints included

 • CHANGELOG updated (for significant changes)